sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

-While the above mechanistic interpretability studies have provided significant insights into how vision-language models (VLMs) function, several challenges remain.
+While the above mechanistic interpretability studies have provided significant insights into how vision language models (VLMs) function, several challenges remain.
 This section discusses and summarizes these challenges and proposes potential directions for future research.